votatntai/Angular-Portfolio/README.md

 # Portfolio
-The project is built to record self-description as well as the learning and working process,
+The project is built to record self-description as well as the learning and working process.

 This project was generated with Angular CLI version 11.0.6.